Sakurax64/EDDirectoryToolkit/README.md

 ## Getting Started
 To use EDDT, simply download the `EDDirectoryToolkit.exe` file from the latest release.
-There is an English and a German version.
 The program will display a menu of options that you can choose from.

 ## Usage
 EDDT provides the following options: